diegojromerolopez/diegojromerolopez.github.io/content/en/post/2026-01-11-how-not-to-use-a-llm-to-upgrade-your-project.md

 of all models because the format was changed in Django 5.1.
 The AI Agent even created a script for this: [src/comment_index_together.py](https://github.com/diegojromerolopez/djanban/blob/c5718c90f94b821ff29e137418740804cb00208b/src/comment_index_together.py)).
 Anyway, this is serious, as having no indexes can affect greatly to the performance of the application.

-The AI Agent did not create a virtualenv.
+The AI Agent did not create a [virtual environment](https://docs.python.org/3/library/venv.html).
 So they ended up installing all the packages in my system Python installation.
 In almost no place it is recommended this approach as it pollutes the system Python libraries.
-**The agent should have created a virtualenv**, and install the packages there.
+**The agent should have created a virtual environment**, and install the packages there.

 In the
 [requirements.txt](https://github.com/diegojromerolopez/djanban/blob/feat/upgrade/src/requirements.txt)